rubymonsters/webapps-for-beginners/source/09-sinatra/07-layouts.md

 The only real change that we have made is that we've added the `:layout` option to the options hash.
-Because this is too much stuff to fit on one line we have also sticked the template and options into local variables.
+Because this is too much stuff to fit on one line we have also sticked the template and layout into local variables.

-As you can see the rendered "content" (from our main template) is being wrapped by, or inserted to, our layout template.
+As you can see the rendered "content" (from our main template) is being wrapped by, or inserted into, our layout template.

 What about that `yield` thing in our layout template though?

 `yield` is a keyword in Ruby that calls a block that was given to a method.
+Whenever you pass a block to a method (such as `each`, `collect`, `select`, and so on) this method can then call the block by using the keyword `yield`.
+Because we've never implemented a method that took a block we've also never discussed this keyword.

 Hmmmmm.
-Well, that's how it works under the hood, that is correct.
+Ok, that's how it works under the hood, yes.
 However, in this context, all you need to remember is that, in a layout template, `<%= yield %>` marks the place where the other template (the one that is being wrapped) is supposed to be inserted.

 Does this make sense?